skippyr/dl/README.md

 ## ❡ Help

-If you need help related to this project, open a new issue in its [issues page](https://github.com/skippyr/dl/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.
+If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/dl/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

 ## ❡ Contributing

 This project is open to review and possibly accept contributions, specially fixes and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/dl/pulls) or to my [e-mail](mailto:skippyr.developer@icloud.com).

-By contributing to this project, you agree to license your work under the same license that the project uses.
+In order to keep it open-source, by contributing to this project, you must agree to license your work under the same license that the project uses.
+For other intentions, prefer to create a fork.

 ## ❡ License